5 Tips To Manage Your Children’s Sleep During Winter Break

 Enjoy your vacation, don’t stress about sleep, and get back on track the day your vacation is over!
 It is possible to be flexible with your children’s sleep without throwing all sleep skills out of the window.
 It is all about finding a happy medium during this time!

 Later nights are common on vacation.
-If commitments or simply a desire for later nights (your desire not your children’s) is resulting in your children going to bed later than usual, well so be it!
+If commitments or simply a desire for later nights (your desire, not your children’s) is resulting in your children going to bed later than usual, well so be it!
 A few late nights will not derail previous healthy sleep.

 In order to avoid the consequences that come with late nights, try to keep bedtime within 1 hour of their usual bedtime.
 If you don’t, that is okay too, it is vacation after all!
 BUT be prepared for the consequences.